CERT-Polska/mquery/docs/configuration.md

   example `plugins.archive:GzipPlugin, plugins.custom:CustomPlugin`)
 - `mquery.yara_limit`: Maximum number of yara-scanned files per query (0 means no limit).
 - `mquery.about`: HTML code to be displayed on the about page.
-- `rq.start_timeout`: Timeout value for task initiation (in seconds).
-The default is OK for most users.
-- `rq.ursadb_timeout`: Timeout value (in seconds) for a ursadb query.
-The default is OK for most users.
-- `rq.yara_timeout`: Timeout value (in seconds) for yara scanning a batch of files.
+- `rq.job_timeout`: Timeout value for rq jobs.
 The default is OK for most users.

 ## Mquery plugin configuration